thdoan/magnify/README.md

 ## Methods

 To use a public method, you need to assign the element that you called `.magnify()` on to a variable.
-Sample usage:
+Example:

 ```
 <script>